apache/arrow/docs/source/cpp/parquet.rst

       ->build();

 These options mostly dictate how Arrow types are converted to Parquet types.
-Turning on ``store_schema`` will cause the writer to place the serialized Arrow schema within the file metadata.
-This allows the Arrow reader to automatically determine which columns should be read back as dictionary-encoded columns, potentially saving memory.
+Turning on ``store_schema`` will cause the writer to store the serialized Arrow schema within the file metadata.
+Since there is no bijection between Parquet schemas and Arrow schemas, storing the Arrow schema allows the Arrow reader to more faithfully recreate the original data.
+This mapping from Parquet types back to original Arrow types includes:

+* Reading timestamps with original timezone information (Parquet does not support time zones);
+* Reading Arrow types from their storage types (such as Duration from int64 columns);
+* Reading string and binary columns back into large variants with 64-bit offsets;
+* Reading back columns as dictionary encoded (whether an Arrow column and a the serialized Parquet version are dictionary encoded are independent).

 Supported Parquet features
 ==========================